4 Visual Exercises for good research by prof. Enriko Ceko from Wisdom University College of Tirana

 Here the article written by prof. Enriko Ceko, Lecturer at the Economics and Social Sciences Faculty at Wisdom University College of Tirana (Albania) about the speech who had during the Learning Mobility which took place at UBI University in Covilhã (Portugal) in November 2019 for the CSB project.
 He gave a catchy and interesting presentation about 4 visual exercises (1.Effective Listening; 2.
 Effective Visuals and attention - Concentration; 3.
-Details Vs General Picture; 4.Orders Vs Standards) to give to audience a practical guide about research, what skills a good research requires and to realize, softly and clearly, which are the characteristics of a good research.
+Details Vs General Picture; 4.Orders Vs Standards) to give to the audience a practical guide about research, what skills a good research requires and to realize, softly and clearly, which are the characteristics of a good research.

 Keeping in mind my experience of the past with students in Albania, Italy, Northern Republic of Macedonia, Kosovo, etc, as well as using visual materials I had prepared for my classic presentation, I split my 40 minutes time of presentation in four parts, each of them 8 minutes, and 8 minutes resume at the end.

 1. I started a visual exercise about effective visuals and attention with Mona Lisa paint of Da Vinci, from which together with students and guests, extracted the idea that there are three types of research (1) narrative & reporting research, (2) comparisons, explanatory, using some maths type of research and (3) predictive, use of mathematics and statistics type of research.

 2. After that, a second visual exercise of a short video with several details to be identified in a framework of a big picture, took place, on which students have been asked to define where is in the video the chocolate, but in fact, other events took place, most of students have not been able to see.
 So, with this exercise we realised that the ratio between big picture and details makes the difference between a great and a weak research.